 Here’s the thing: through my (low profile) email activity, my (almost entire) target audience in the Benelux region (with very few exceptions) knew me and my consultancy quite well, learned to understand what we were doing as a boutique consultancy and my area of expertise as a consultant, and received lots of ‘trust stuff’ about the expertise of our consulting business.

 HR people from those days occasionally still talk to me about the educational emails they received from me.

-Recommended reading: As A Consultant, You Always Attract What You Are, Not What You Want
+Recommended reading: As A Consultancy Owner, You Always Attract What You Are, Not What You Want

 There are plenty of the statistics on the effectiveness of building and nurturing email lists.
 For example, one study found that for every $1 spent on email marketing, a business generated $42 in revenue.
 That’s 4,200% ROI!!

 The success of building and utilizing an email list, however, varies from business to business.
 I learned that when consulting firms focus on quality, on sharing content that educates their audience, their email lists generate superior results in the long run.

 By quality, I mean ‘never spamming the contacts’.
 Quality should be in the thought leadership pieces consulting firms deliver to their contacts – authentic, with real insights, addressing key pain points of their target clients.
 Consultancies' engagement with their audience via email is about what these firms learned and what individual consultants know that the prospects could benefit from.

 Spammy?
 Forget it!

 In my conversations with consultancies, I noticed a pattern in the thought process and the view of email marketing.
 It's either "It's a spammy promotional tool that makes us look salesy and desperate" or "Our marketing team is handling email campaigns, so I'm not sure what's going on there".

 Here's the thing: people subscribe voluntarily.
 They WANT to hear what this specific consultancy has to say.
 This is a small token of their trust.
 The job of consulting firms is to nurture and grow that trust by sharing their expertise and providing answers to prospects' questions, addressing their pain points, and, thus, showcasing their subject matter authority.